Vince14Genius/IPA-Keyboard-iOS/README.md

 ## TODO List

-All items in the TODO list will be moved to Issues.
+All items in the TODO list have been moved to Issues.

-### Host app

-- [ ] Donations & Link to Donations

-  * If there are enough donations, some paid features can be made free